siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/270-2025-02-09-not-null-assertions-in-kotlin-proceed-with-caution.md

 linkTitle: NotNull Assertions
 translationKey: not-null-assertions-in-kotlin
 weight: 270
-description: This blog post explores not-null assertions in Kotlin, a feature that allows developers to override the null safety checks made by the compiler.
+description: This article explores not-null assertions in Kotlin, a feature that allows developers to override the null safety checks made by the compiler.
 date: 2025-02-09
 url: not-null-assertions-in-kotlin
 tags: